aws-samples/searchable-encryption-dynamodb-howto/content/exercise-2.en.md

 The value used in the beacon will include only the email standard beacon.
-For example, if the calculated beacon value for "zorro@gmail.com" is "a", then the value written to this field will be "EE-a".
+For example, if the calculated beacon value for "zorro@gmail.com" is "a", then the value written to this field will be "CE-a".

 ### Step 4: